danielwhatmuff/skyscape-shutdown/README.md

 Usage
 -----------

-#powering off some vApps
+#power off the vApps

 ruby vcloud-director-shutdown.rb *off*

-#powering on some vApps
+#power on the vApps

 ruby vcloud-director-shutdown.rb *on*